 Friendly Settlement Department

-If the employer does not pay the settlement within the prescribed time, you need to file an online complaint to the Saudi labor court. https://najiz.sa/applications/landing
+If the company or Kafeel does not pay the settlement within the prescribed time, you need to file an online complaint to the Saudi labor court. https://najiz.sa/applications/landing

 - Make sure to select the court of the city where you have been providing services.